Dr. Bronner’s Announces Donation of $150,000 in Matching Funds to the 2020 Psilocybin Service Initiative of Oregon Signature Drive

 Dr. Bronner’s primary climate action initiatives include partnering with Patagonia, Rodale, Compassion in World Farming, and the Fair World Project to found the Regenerative Organic Alliance, and sources major raw materials from regenerative organic projects that sequester carbon in soil through regenerative agricultural practices.
 Dr. Bronner’s also funds organizations dedicated to promoting plant-based diets (over $2 million in donations since 2013) and advocates for omnivores to eat less and better meat from pastured animals raised according to high-welfare standards, that is not such a climate and ethical catastrophe as meat from Confined Animal Feeding Operations (CAFOs).
 Dr. Bronner’s manufacturing facility in Vista, CA is 100% powered from renewable sources.

 About Dr. Bronner’s

 Dr. Bronner’s is a family business committed to honoring the vision of founder Emanuel Bronner by making socially and environmentally responsible products of the highest quality, and by dedicating profits to help make a better world.
 Dr. Bronner’s commitment to social justice, environmental sustainability and progressive business practices is part of the company’s mission to put into practice the principles that inform the philosophy printed on the company’s iconic soap labels written by founder Emanuel Bronner.
-The company is the top-selling natural soap maker in North America and a major brand worldwide.
+The company is the top-selling natural brand of soap in North America and widely renowned around the world.
 Based on 2018 sales, a bottle of Dr. Bronner’s soap was sold, on average, every 2.2 seconds throughout the year.
 For further information, please visit: www.drbronner.com.